wltrimbl/UTK-MGRAST/lessons/MG-RAST-Tools.md

 	md5	"15baa92ab0351969d2714bab73797f8c"
 	url	"http://shock.metagenomics.anl.gov/preauth/eZmBpBum5n6dPDuA2xfm"

-We have a tool that will make repeated (not too frequent) requests to the API to ask if our calcuation is done.
+We have a tool that will make repeated (not too frequent) requests to the API to ask if our calculation is done.

     mg-query.py  <URL>  # ask repeatedly for slow-to-be-delivered data